NativeScript/firebase/packages/firebase-auth/README.md

 ### Listen to the authentication state change

-To subscribe to auth state change event, call the `addAuthStateChangeListener` method on your FirebaseAuth instance:
+To subscribe to auth state change event, call the `addAuthStateChangeListener` method on your FirebaseAuth class returned by `firebase().auth()`:

 ```ts
 import { firebase } from '@nativescript/firebase-core';